riazvm/pksidentitymanagement/readme.md

 Copy the contents to a file getToken.sh

 > Run getToken.sh
->

 > ./getToken.sh

 **Create kubeconfig File**

-> Create the kube config file or Update an existing one with the id
-> token and refresh token. (visiondev).
-If visiondev does not exist in
-> your existing config file, add a new entry.
+Create the kube config file or Update an existing one with the id token and refresh token. (visiondev).
+If visiondev does not exist in your existing config file, add a new entry.

->
-> Note : config file can be found under \~/.kube/config
+Note : config file can be found under \~/.kube/config

->
-> If it does not exist create one
+If it does not exist create one

 **END SOLUTION 2**

-L